THE Action Pistol discipline is all about movement and practical shooting, which might be why it’s a consistently

 The third category is Production, which covers all handguns available as standard from the manufacturer and fitted with iron sights.

-Action Pistol matches themselves involve several elements, typically a Practical stage with targets at 10, 15, 25 and 50 yards; a Barricade event – which is broadly similar but also features barricades and same distances – a Moving Target event and a Falling Plates stage.
+Action Pistol matches themselves involve several elements, typically a Practical stage with targets at 10, 15, 25 and 50 yards; a Barricade event – which is broadly similar but also features barricades and distances of 10,15,20 and 35 yards– a Moving Target event and a Falling Plates stage.

 In Moving Target, the competitor faces a target, which comes from behind cover and travels 60ft in six seconds before again being covered from fire.
 The competitor engages each target during four stages at 10, 15, 20 and 25 yards within the six-second exposure time.